 Creating Promising Futures Through Social Construction

-He has begun to look beyond current versions of Social Constructionism, toward the surrounding circumstances making such a movement possible.
+He had begun to look beyond current versions of Social Constructionism, toward the surrounding circumstances making such a movement possible.
 Indeed, many versions of Social Constructionism still seem to be deeply 'infected' with the Cartesianism that in fact they aim to overcome.
-They have not yet moved on from a world of dead, mechanically structured activities to a world of living, embodied beings, spontaneously responsive to each other.
-The move first to a focus on joint action, then to dialogically-structured or 'chiasmically organized' (see Merleau-Ponty, 1968) activities, is a central part of my interest in participatory modes of life and inquiry.
-In his "Social Accountability..." book, he called the approach a social ecological one, and it is to this approach that he has returned.
+They had not yet moved on from a world of dead, mechanically structured activities to a world of living, embodied beings, spontaneously responsive to each other.
+The move first was to focus on joint action, then to dialogically-structured or 'chiasmically organized' (see Merleau-Ponty, 1968) activities, was a central part of his interest in participatory modes of life and inquiry.
+In his "Social Accountability..." book, he called the approach a social ecological one, and it is to this approach that he had returned.